 Snoring affects up to 45% of adults occasionally and 25% habitually.
 It's caused by vibration of soft tissue in the throat as air passes through a partially obstructed airway.
 The obstruction has multiple causes - which is why a single remedy rarely works for everyone.

-Quick answer: The two highest-impact changes are sleeping on your side and elevating your head.
+Quick answer: The two highest-impact changes are sleeping on your side and improving your head.
 An adjustable base addresses both problems and is the most consistent solution for back-sleeper snorers.

 Head elevation is one of the most clinically supported snoring remedies.
-Saatva's Adjustable Base Plus elevates your head and feet independently.
+Saatva's Adjustable Base Plus improves your head and feet independently.

 Why People Snore: The 5 Root Causes